v6d-io/v6d/docs/notes/cloud-native/deploy-kubernetes.rst

         imagePullPolicy: IfNotPresent
     EOF

-The vineyard-operator will create required dependencies (e.g., etcd) a :code:`Deployment`` for a 3-replicas vineyard servers.
-Once ready, you can inspect the components created and managed by vineyard-operator using :code:`kubectl`:
+The vineyard-operator efficiently creates the necessary dependencies, such as etcd, and establishes a :code:`Deployment` for a 3-replica vineyard server configuration.
+Once the setup is complete, you can conveniently inspect the components created and managed by the vineyard-operator using the :code:`kubectl` command.

 .. code:: bash